eccentriccheeze/Ashengine/README.md

-# Ashengine
-Console window based game engine
+This is Ashengine, a game engine from first principles.